gogata05/RedMango-.NET_React_TS-Project-001/README.md

 ## How to use?

 - 0.Download the repository and extract it to folder
-- 1.Open "RedMango_API.sln" with visual studio 2022
+- 1.Open "Restaurant_API.sln" with visual studio 2022
 - 2.Fix "ConnectionStrings" in appsettings.json
 - 3.Client folder with visual studio code
 - 4.npm i